vivek-nexus/transcriptonic/README.md

 <br />

 # Privacy policy
-TranscripTonic Chrome extension does not collect any information from users in any manner, except anonymous errors and transcript download timestamp.
-All processing/transcript storage happens within the user's Chrome browser and does not leave the device, unless you configure a webhook and choose to post data to your webhook URL.
+TranscripTonic browser extension does not collect any information from users in any manner, except anonymous errors and transcript download timestamp.
+All processing/transcript storage happens within the user's browser and does not leave the device, unless you configure a webhook and choose to post data to your webhook URL.

 <br />
 <br />